What dbt Brings

 min_value: 0

 max_value: 100000Tests run after models build.
-Failures alert us to data quality issues before they reach dashboards.
+Failures alert us to data quality issues before they reach downstream data products.

 Common test patterns: